Bookmarks-Aware-MCP-Server

 Future Enhancements

-For a complete list of planned features and improvements, see .
+For planned features and project progress, see the .

 Error Handling

-• Malformed JSON: Logs error and returns empty results
+• Malformed JSON: Logs error, returns empty results